 - Are there any differences between claims made overseas and claims made in your home country?

-- Are prescription drugs covered under every plan offered by an insurer, or does each company use its own rules/formulary to determine which medicines are included under their plan(s)?
+- Are prescription drugs covered under every plan offered by an insurer, or does each company use its own rules/formulary to determine which medicines are included under its plan(s)?

 Sounds confusing?
 Get simple and hassle-free quotes from OnshoreKare now.